Best Acoustic Guitar Microphones Of 2017

 The AKG Perception 170 Professional Instrumental Microphone is a well-rounded and reliable device to fulfill a range of needs.
 The Perception 170 is a lightweight small diaphragm condenser microphone, weighing in at 4.6 ounces.
 It has a flat frequency response of 20Hz to 20kHz, which will transmit the guitar’s sound with complete accuracy for a precise recording.
 The cardioid polar pickup pattern of the 170 blocks all sound to the rear of the device for a honed focus on the area the mic is positioned toward--a great feature for achieving a pure acoustic guitar recording.
 One of the features that takes the 170 above its competitors is an impressively high maximum SPL of 155 dB.
 This allows the microphone to handle a higher level of sound without contortion than any of the other products on this list.
 Also, the 170 comes with a switchable 20 dB attenuation pad for exact adjustment to any application.

-With a price of approximately $90, the Perception 170 mic from AKG is an incredible value, and one of the least expensive options on this list.
-Factor in a customer rating of 4.7 stars out of 5, and this microphone is undoubtedly a top contender.
+The Perception 170 mic from AKG is an incredible value, and one of the least expensive options on this list.
+Factor in a customer reviews this microphone is undoubtedly a top contender.

 2. Audio-Technica AT2021 Cardioid Condenser Microphone